Kein Wort

 Commercially, "Kein Wort" experienced success charting at number one in Austria and Germany becoming Juju's third and Loredana's second single to reach number one in both countries, respectively.
 An official music video for the song was shot by Fati.tv and was uploaded on 16 January 2020 to accompany the single's release.
 It portrays the rappers performing the song in different locations and ambiances.

 Background

 Composition

 "Kein Wort" was announced to be released on 10 January 2020 through a post on the Instagram account of both rappers.
-It was solely written by Juju and Loredana and produced by the latters regular collaborators, German producers Macloud and Miksu alongside German composers Krutsch and Shucati.
+It was solely written by Juju and Loredana and produced by the latter's regular collaborators, German producers Macloud and Miksu alongside German composers Krutsch and Shucati.
 It was composed in 4/4 time and is performed in the key of F♭ minor with a tempo of 160 beats per minute.

 Promotion

 "Kein Wort" was released on digital platforms and to streaming services as a single on 16 January 2020 through JINX Music.
 An accompanying music video was directed by Fati.tv and premiered on Loredana's YouTube channel on 16 January 2020, where it has since amassed a total of 37 million views.